Site Map

 book imageResults of research conducted after this book was originally published are contained in seven volumes of the Supplement and Sequel to the Vortex of Life.
 These volumes are no longer in print , but they may be downloaded, in PDF form, here.

-the Vortex of Life Conference mailing list.
+Vortex of Life Conference

 Website Hit Counters